Efficient algorithms to solve atom reconfiguration problems. I. The redistribution-reconfiguration (red-rec) algorithm: Performance for 2D grids

-Compared to the lossless case, the region of near-successful realizations in the presence of loss is realized with a larger numbers of traps~(Fig.~\ref{fig:operational_performance}a).
+In the presence of loss, the near-success region is achieved for a larger numbers of traps~(Fig.~\ref{fig:operational_performance}) than in the lossless case.
 These additional traps are required to load the surplus atoms needed to compensate for loss during control operations.
-The transition curve between the failure and success regions evaluated at $\bar{p}\approx0.5$ scales approximately linearly with the number of atoms or quadratically with the width of the trap array ($N_{t_s^x}=\sqrt{N_a^T}$).
-From linear regression, we estimate that $\eta(N_a^T)\approx\eta_0 + \eta_1 N_a^T$ with $\eta_0 = 0.01564, \eta_1 = 1.579$.
+The transition curve evaluated at $\bar{p}\approx0.5$ shows that the height of the trap array scales approximately quadratically with the width of the trap array, $N_t^y\sim \mathcal{O}((N_t^x)^2)=\mathcal{O}(N_a^T)$, and thus linearly with the number of atoms.
+Choosing $N_t^y\approx\eta_0 + \eta_1 N_a^T$, we find that $\eta_0 = 0.01564$ and $\eta_1 = 1.579$ from linear regression.
 This relationship implies that the number of traps required to assemble a configuration of $N_a^T$ atoms scales as $N_{t}=N_{t}^x\times N_{t}^y\sim \mathcal{O}((N_a^T)^{3/2})$, in contrast to the linear scaling observed in the absence of loss.
+This result is consistent with the red-rec algorithm solving approximately $N_t^x=\sqrt{N_a^T}$ columns, each column being solved with the 1D exact algorithm, which scales as $N_t^y\sim \mathcal{O}(\sqrt{N_a^T})^2$~(see Fig.~\ref{fig:1d_loss_a}).

-The mean success probability of preparing a configuration of $32\times32$ atoms is limited by the total number of optical traps.
-Increasing the total number of optical traps from $2{,}048$~($32\times64$) to $2{,}304$~($32\times72$) traps increases the mean success probability from $\bar{p}=0.21(1)$ to $\bar{p}=0.993(2)$~(Fig.~\ref{fig:operational_performance}b).
-The largest configuration of atoms that can be prepared with near-certain success increases with the number of traps~(Fig.~\ref{fig:operational_performance}c) and the survival probability during control operations~(inset of Fig.~\ref{fig:operational_performance}c).
-For an array of $32\times64$ traps, the mean success probability increases from $\bar{p}=0.21(1)$ to $\bar{p}=0.996(4)$ when the survival probability during control operations is increased from $p_\nu=p_\alpha=0.985$ to $p_\nu=p_\alpha=0.990$.
+The largest configuration of atoms that can be prepared with near-certain success increases with the number of traps~(Fig.~\ref{fig:max_config_size}) and the survival probability during control operations.
+Fixing the total number of traps to be $N_t^{max}=2{,}048$~($32\times64$), the mean success probability for preparing a configuration of $32\times32$ atoms is $\bar{p}=0.21(1)$.
+Increasing the total number of traps to $N_t=2{,}304$~($32\times72$) increases the mean success probability to $\bar{p}=0.993(2)$.
+Increasing the survival probability during control operations from $p_\nu=p_\alpha=0.985$ to $p_\nu=p_\alpha=0.990$ increases the mean success probability from $\bar{p}=0.21(1)$ to $\bar{p}=0.996(4)$~(inset of Fig.~\ref{fig:max_config_size}).
+Further increasing the total number of traps to be $N_t^{max}=4{,}096$ limits the configuration size for near-certain success to $N_a^T=40^2=1{,}600$ atoms.
+The results highlight once again the challenges of scaling to large configuration sizes.